doodboard/tutorial/README.md

 ![diode1](https://github.com/doodboard/tutorial/blob/main/diodes.jpg)

 Nothing fancy here.
 Align the diodes as shown above, and solder them in.
+I recommend using flux, but it's not required.
 There are total of 22 diodes to install: 21 for the 21 switches, and 1 for the push function of rotary encoder.

 If you plan to use stabilisers, pay extra attention to the diodes near stab housings.